Nesvilab/PD-Nodes/README.md

 ## Processing/Consensus Workflows
-We also provides three processing workflows and two consensus workflows for your references.
+We also provides three processing workflows and two consensus workflows for your reference, these can be found in the .rar files you downloaded [here](https://github.com/Nesvilab/PD-Nodes/releases).
 - Processing_MSFragger_Percolator_ClosedSearch.pdProcessingWF: Use MSFragger and Percolator for conventional closed search.
 - Processing_MSFragger_PeptideProphet_ClosedSearch.pdProcessingWF: Use MSFragger and PeptideProphet for conventional closed search.
 - Processing_MSFragger_PeptideProphet_OpenSearch.pdProcessingWF: Use MSFragger and PeptideProphet for open search.
 - Consensus_Percolator.pdConsensusWF: The consensus workflow for MSFragger and Percolator.
 - Consensus_PeptideProphet.pdConsensusWF: The consensus workflor for PeptideProphet.

-They can be downloaded from: [https://github.com/Nesvilab/PD-Nodes/releases](https://github.com/Nesvilab/PD-Nodes/releases) (along with the dll files).

 NOTE: Because of the minor version difference (e.g., PD v2.2.0.385 and PD v2.2.0.388), the workflows sometimes may fail to be used even using the same PD version.
-The MSFrager parameter files (for closed and open searches) are thus provided along with the workflows for your reference.
+The MSFragger parameter files (for closed and open searches) are thus provided along with the workflows for your reference.

 ## Test Data
 We recommend the following publicly available HEK293 data set ([PXD001468](http://proteomecentral.proteomexchange.org/cgi/GetDataset?ID=PXD001468)) for testing, since this is what we typically use for testing as well.